srid/spas/README.md

 # spas

-`spas` is a single-page application server for drop-in use.
+`spas` is a server sitting in between your SPA (single-page application) and PostgreSQL database.
 It provides an auto-generated REST API for the PostgreSQL data using PostgREST.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/SPAS-12_stock_folded.jpg/450px-SPAS-12_stock_folded.jpg)